simonm3/mim/README.rst

 How to create a plugin
 ----------------------

-To create a plugin called "test":

-* Create a module file "plugins/test.py" based on other modules in plugins folder.
+* Create a module file in plugins folder based on existing plugins
-* Use decorators e.g. @on(gotRequest) to link functions to the signals fired by the proxy.
-The signals are gotRequest, gotResponseTree, gotResponseText, gotResponseImage.
-* Edit the docstring for proxy.py to add the option

-To add a plugin to "otherplugins" (a single file containing many smaller plugins):

-* Follow the same format as the other plugins in "plugins/otherplugins"
+* Include init function to subscribe to events and initialise
 * Edit the docstring for proxy.py to add the option

 Where does it work